GitDjTHU/arctic/README.md

 [numpy](http://www.numpy.org/) arrays and pickled objects out-of-the-box, with pluggable support for other data types and optional versioning.

-Arctic can query millions of rows per second per client, achieves ~10x compression on network bandwidth, ~10x compression on disk, and scales to hundreds of millions of rows per second per [MongoDB](https://www.mongodb.org/) instance.
+Arctic can query millions of rows per second for each client, achieves ~10x compression on network bandwidth, ~10x compression on disk, and scales to hundreds of millions of rows per second for each [MongoDB](https://www.mongodb.org/) instance.

 Arctic has been under active development at [Man AHL](http://www.ahl.com/) since 2012.